In Search of... (N.E.R.D. album): DVD-A release

 In 2005, In Search of... was released as a 5.1 surround sound DVD-Audio edition.
 This version is based on the 2002 release, featuring slightly different mastering.

 Legacy

 In Search Of... served as a sonic and aesthetic touchstone for many artists who came to prominence after its release.
-The designer Virgil Abloh said the album "described a whole generation of young black kids and artists who have since been determined to be themselves and jump through that door that was opened by Pharrell."
+The late designer Virgil Abloh said the album "described a whole generation of young black kids and artists who have since been determined to be themselves and jump through that door that was opened by Pharrell."
 Tyler, the Creator said the album's singles served as his introduction to N.E.R.D. and made him a lifelong fan of The Neptunes.
-In 2018, Vulture magazine wrote, "...it’s difficult to see today’s most influential acts as uninfluenced by the very elements of N.E.R.D.’s music that confounded audiences in the past."
+In 2018, Vulture magazine wrote, "It's difficult to see today's most influential acts as uninfluenced by the very elements of N.E.R.D.'s music that confounded audiences in the past."